 Is Indonesia safe to live?

-Violent crime, on the other hand, is rare.
+Violent crime is rare.
 That said, walking around late at night in cities (especially if you’re a woman) is not really advised at all.

 The perceived repression of individuality in Indonesia may make you think twice about living there, too.
 Citizens in Indonesia must have a KTP, an ID card, and on that card the “Religion:” field is mandatory.
 This has led to people become religious only for the KTP, leading to potentially trumped-up numbers of people who say they’re Muslims but are actually atheists.
 Think of this what you will.